Table of Contents

 - Avoid flying over designated no-fly zones, including the Arenal Volcano, the La Palma passage, the Zurqui Tunnel, the El Murcielago Police Training Center, the La Reforma Prison, the Presidental House, and the Ministerio de Seguridad Publica.

-Note for foreign operators
+Note for foreign operators.

 Drones must be registered with the DGCA prior to being flown in Costa Rica.
-To register your drone, simply visit the government’s official website and complete the permit application.
+To register your drone, visit the government’s official website and complete the permit application.
 There are no fees, and the following are the only items you should bring with you when visiting the country:

 - A copy of a valid remote pilot’s license